 We’ve released a new pipeline which is totally different from the standard Rasa NLU approach.
 It uses very little memory, handles hierarchical intents, messages containing multiple intents, and has fewer out-of-vocabulary issues.
 And in principle it can do intent recognition in any language.
 Go check out Rasa NLU 0.12 now!
-Or head to gitter if you have questions.
+Or head to the forum if you have questions.

 Reinventing how Rasa NLU works under the hood

 Since we open sourced Rasa NLU in late 2016 we’ve been blown away by the growth of the community and the diversity of things people build with it.
 From startups to the Fortune 500, we’ve seen Rasa NLU used in customer service, IT automation, and dozens of other use cases and industries.
 The academic world has also embraced Rasa, with a number of research papers citing it and universities using it in coursework.

 We also developed a course on building chatbots together with DataCamp.
 This has already reached thousands of data scientists who are learning that there’s nothing mysterious or magical about the machine learning algorithms behind chatbots.

 While the APIs are pretty well established, we’re constantly doing research and reinventing how Rasa NLU works under the hood.
 Today, we’ve released some new tech that we’re really excited about.